0xzayd/Wnet-cGAN-Building-Footprints/README.md

 ### Implementation

 In this implementation I train the generator and the discriminator sequentially.
 I shuffle the pairs (input DSM, Generated label) with the pairs (input DSM, Ground truth Label) and train the discriminator on that dataset.
-This has shown speed up and stability in training the discriminator.
+This has shown speed up and stability in training the discriminator.<br>
+The hyperparamters can be changed as the original paper gives little information about the hyperparameters.